LegendOfDark/LegendOfDark/README.md

 - 👋 Hi, I’m @LegendOfDark or Ali
 - 👀 I'm interested in all things computer whether computer engineering or programming
-- I like learning and working with all sorts of languages and I hope this github to be a gallery of all my projects
+- I like learning and working with all sorts of languages and I hope this github to be a gallery of some of my projects

 Hope you enjoy my art!!